RaccoonCH/Rakkit/docs/en/graphql/query/resolvers.md

 Queries and mutations are not the only type of resolvers.
 We often create object type field resolvers (e.g. when a `user` type has a `posts` field) which we have to resolve by fetching relational data from the database.

-Field resolvers in TypeGraphQL are very similar to queries and mutations - we create them as a method on the resolver class but with a few modifications.
+Field resolvers in Rakkit are very similar to queries and mutations - we create them as a method on the resolver class but with a few modifications.
 First we declare which object type fields we are resolving by providing the type to the `@Resolver` decorator:

 ```typescript
 @Resolver(of => Recipe)